Related Contacts, Located at Central Region Office, St. Paul

 For more information on the winterkill phenomenon, check our Winterkills page.

 Lake Minnetonka Muskie Study-- Please Report Tagged and Fin-Clipped Fish

-MN-DNR, Muskies, Inc. Twin Cities Chapter, and Hugh C. Becker Foundation began a project on Lake Minnetonka to evaluate muskellunge (muskie) stocking effectiveness.
+MN DNR, Muskies, Inc. Twin Cities Chapter, and Hugh C. Becker Foundation began a project on Lake Minnetonka to evaluate muskellunge (muskie) stocking effectiveness.
 Since 2009, muskie have been stocked with an individually numbered yellow tag near the dorsal fin.
 If you catch a tagged muskie that you plan to release, please leave the tag in the fish but record the 6-digit tag number, date caught, lake name, fish species, and fish length via the internet tag-report form or to our office's phone, email, or address (above).
-Fall 2012 update: 1,200 fingerlings and 215 yearlings were stocked in November.
+Last stocking: 1,200 fingerlings, 215 yearlings in November 2012.
 Muskie Study Details

 Our office is in the Blue Lake Business Center on Scott Co.
 Hwy.
 101 (between US Hwy 169 and Valleyfair amusement park).
 We share space with two other MN DNR disciplines (Parks & Trails, Wildlife) and Conservation Corps Minnesota-Iowa .
-No license or registration services are available.
-If you plan to visit in person, we recommend you contact us beforehand to ensure staff are available.
-Because we're a small field-oriented office with a part-time receptionist, drop-in visitors could find their contact person gone or a locked building.
+No license or animal registration services are available, and we have no hatchery or fish-holding facilities.
+If you'd like to visit us in person, we recommend you contact us beforehand to ensure staff will be here.
+Because we're a small field-oriented office with a part-time receptionist, drop-in visitors could find no available help or a locked building.